 The cross-border sewage crisis has been raging for decades, traced back to the 1848 Treaty of Guadalupe.
 Tijuana's "colonias" are vast swaths of squatter villages entrenched with housing and electricity but no plumbing.
 What wastewater infrastructure exists is beleaguered with issues.

 Tijuana sits at a higher altitude than much of San Diego.
 Rainwater flushes the canyons filled with fecal matter and other waste into the Tijuana River Valley and out to the ocean.
 The city of San Diego, every year, declares a state of emergency, but nothing changes.
 It regularly sickens Border Patrol agents, desperate migrants, and southern San Diego communities largely populated by working class people of color.
-Raw sewage spills remain a monumental problem despite efforts from the International Border and Water Commission.
+Raw sewage spills remain a monumental problem despite efforts from the International Boundary and Water Commission.

 The city of San Diego joined a lawsuit against the international commission filed by California Attorney General Xavier Becerra for failing to assess the pollution problems of the Tijuana River Valley; it will soon go to trial.